Nuimo/ada-website-byggemandbob/pages/dist_and_clean.md

 # Data cleaning

 Taking a first look at the data set, we see that only around 10% of the movies have a box office revenue entry.
 Therefore we enrich the data set with TMDB data (<mark>kilde</mark>).
 The TMDB data gives us new attributes like revenue, original movie language and movie ranking, that might be interesting for out analysis.
-After enriching the data, <mark>hvor meget??</mark>% of the movies have a box office revenue entry.
+After enriching the data, <mark>12</mark>% of the movies have a box office revenue entry.

 ## Distribution of data